h12w/gspec/DESIGN.md

 ###Test time
 ####Timeout
 It will be awkward if one of the test cases hangs without knowing which one.
-"go test" uses a simple way to address this problem.
-The timeout option will set a time limit t and when a test runs longer than t, it simply panics to stop the execution of all tests and dump all the stack trace.
-It will be the developer's responsibility to find where it hangs.

-This method still works with GSpec, but there should be a simpler way to tell which line and test case hangs directly.

-(TODO)
+"go test" uses two steps to address this problem:
+1. In the testing package, a Timer is used to limit the test time, and panics when the time exeeds the limit (pkg/testing/testing.go).
+2. If the Timer does not get the chance to run because the code under tests saturate all the CPU resouces within the test process, "go test" will detects the problem, signal the test process, wait 5 seconds for dumping stack trace, and kill the test process (cmd/go/test.go).

+Though not friendly enough, it is a comprehensive method.
+GSpec will do nothing about timeout for now, unless an obvious better way is found.

 ####Find slow tests
 It is important to keep unit tests run fast so that they can be run as often as